RedBeardLab/rediSQL/README.md

 _With great powers comes great responsability_ (cit.
 Uncle Ben)

-Redis is born as a NoSQL database.
-This same module is already bordeline with the respect of the **common sense** that we, as community, should have.

-Please, use but do not abuse RediSQL.

 ## Motivation

 I love the agility provided by Redis, however, several times, I wished I had a little more structure in my in-memory database.